akuhara/MC3deconv/README.md

 ---

 ## Input

-The program, `mc3deconv`, assumes a parameter file, in which tuning parameters and input data are specified, exists in the currenct directory with the name "params.in".
-The format of the parameter file is as below, but you can put comment lines, if necessary, that must start with "#".
+A parameter file, which sets tuning parameters and input data, etc., must exist in the working directory from which `mc3deconv` is called, with the name "params.in".
+The format of the parameter file is as below, but you can put comment lines that start with "#" if necessary.

 |Line #|parameter 1|parameter 2|Example value1| Example value2|
 |:--:|:--:|:--:|:--:|:--|